mariam138/sea-conquest/README.md

 ![Screenshot 2024-04-03 at 13 28 14](https://github.com/mariam138/sea-conquest/assets/150139337/5a3061c8-90cc-47f9-9044-fb7a5ad138f4)

-When the programme is first run, a "starting page" is displayed, with a banner of the game's title.
-The user is asked to enter their name, where username validation occurs as the game asks only for letters.
+When the programme is first run, a *"starting page"* is displayed, with a banner of the game's title.
+The user is asked to enter their name.
+Here I have introduced validation, as the game asks only for letters.
 If any numbers or special characters are entered, an error message appears telling the user that the input is invalid.
 The game also asks for a maximum length of 28 characters.
 If anything longer is given, the user will be asked to enter a new shorter name.
-This is because of the layout of the two boards which print side by side when the game is started.
-Anything longer will not fit between the two boards, causing the player board to not print correctly.
-The user will then be prompted againt to enter a name.
+The user will then be prompted again to enter a name.
 Once a valid name has been given, the game will welcome the user.
 The user is then given a choice to either read the instructions, start the game, or leave the game.

+The name length is only allowed to be 28 characters long because of the layout of the two boards which print side by side when the game starts.
+Anything longer will not fit between the two boards, causing the player board to not print correctly.

 ### Instructions